-- See if the leaves are bending downwards or have formed the concave shape as it will be the sign that the plant is sick.
+- See if the leaves are bending downwards, or have formed the concave shape as the latter will be the sign that the plant is sick.

-- Look for any white spotting in the leaves which indicates that the plant is vulnerable to any disease.
+- Look for any white spotting in the leaves which indicates that the plant is vulnerable to some disease.

 - Make sure the plant does not have any brown or yellow leaves and branches.

 - Lastly, if the plant has flowers then confirm if the petals are safe from any insects.

 But if you want to plant a stem separated from the mother plant then that will also be a good idea.
 Just plant 2 to 3 plants in a regular-sized planter.
 It will take nearly 4 weeks to root.

 Planting the Goldfish plant and choosing the planter properly:

 Goldfish plants are mostly indoor plants so planting them in the garden will not be a good idea.
 They love a little warmth but not direct sunlight, so planting them in the garden will kill them.